Culture of Experts

 In the world of recruiting, there are two types of candidates, active and passive.

 Active candidates are those who are unemployed, underemployed, or unhappy with their current work situation.
 Simply put, they are actively job hunting.
-Searching for active candidates is usually done through online job search sites like LinkedIn, indeed.com and monster.com.
+Searching for active candidates is usually done through online job search sites like indeed, glassdoor, Monster and ZipRecruiter.
 On these sites, job are posted, active candidates apply, and resumes are reviewed.

-For large companies and recruitment firms, the recruitment of active candidates can include the use of a large database.
+For large companies and employment agencies, the recruitment of active candidates can include the use of a large database, often referred to as an Applicant Tracking System (ATS).
 Using technology that is built into the database, candidates can be organized, classified, and matched with specific positions.

 Unfortunately, active candidates do not represent the entire work force and a database consisting of active candidates may not represent a pool of top candidates.
 Why?
-Top candidates will be more quickly connected with new employment and remove themselves from the active candidate market.
-As the active candidate database ages, its best content will be the first to lose relevancy within the database.
+Top candidates can quickly find a job.
+Once they find a job, they will stop looking.
+As the active candidate database ages, its best entries will be the first to lose relevancy.

 Although the talent acquisition process for active candidates is fairly simple on the front end, a lot of time can be spent sifting through resumes to find a fit.
 It is not uncommon for candidates to apply for positions that are vastly different than their experience, which adds to the amount of resumes submitted.
-Active candidate searches often produce candidates that are “serial applicants”.
-This means that they constantly apply for a large quantity of jobs and repeatedly show up in searches.
+Job postings often produce candidates that are serial applicants.
+This means that they constantly apply for jobs and repeatedly show up in searches.

-When a recruiter communicates with a passive candidate, they “unlock” them, turning them into an active candidate.
-This means the candidate will not only considers the opportunity presented to them by the recruiter, but all opportunities out there.
+When a recruiter communicates with a passive candidate, they unlock them, turning them into an active candidate.
+This means that the candidate will not only consider the opportunity presented to them by the recruiter, but all opportunities out there.
 This is driven by natural curiosity and the need to find a point of comparison.
-When your cousin calls you about a great deal on a used car, the first thing you do is check market pricing on the same model of used cars.
+When your neighbor calls you about a great deal on a used car, the first thing you will do is search that make and model on the internet, to see other options and gauge the aggressiveness of the price.
 Because of this curiosity, it is important for employers to process all candidates as quickly as possible.
+A two week delay might translate into two other interviews with two other companies.
+In this situation, a job offer might be met with competing job offers, lowering the chance of a hire.

 A few notes regarding passive candidates: